How do I get my child to practice instrument? Here are 6 parenting tips.

 1. Discover why your child doesn’t want to practice their instrument.

 Sit down with your child and talk about why they don’t want to practice or are having trouble practicing.
 Do they feel too busy?
-Are they upset because they feel they will never be as good as other students?
+Are they upset because they think they will never be as good as other students?
 Do they feel too much pressure?
-Ask your child questions about how they feel about practicing.
+Ask your child questions about how they think about practicing.
 If you are sympathetic about their feelings and show you care, your child will most likely tell you exactly what’s wrong.

-2. Make a commitment to try something new.
+2. Commit to try something new.

 3. Figure out your child’s optimum practicing time.

-4. Practice to their favorite music.
+4. Practice their favorite music.

 5. Change the scenery.